sp-tarkov/server/FEATURES.md

 ## Inventory

-The inventory system includes the following features.
+The inventory system includes the following features:

 - Move, Split, and Delete Item Stacks
 - Add, Modify, and Remove Item Tags